 Laying at an incline increases the risk of a baby accidentally suffocating

 The Consumer Product Safety Commission issued a warning to consumers in 2019, but these dangerous infant sleepers remained on the markets for years afterwards.
-Many advocates believe the agency and Fisher-Price didn’t do enough to prevent these tragic deaths.

 The Sokolove Law Content Team is made up of writers, editors, and journalists.
 We work with case managers and attorneys to keep site information up to date and accurate.
 Our site has a wealth of resources available for victims of wrongdoing and their families.